Anti Termite Treatments

 Chlorpyrifos

-Chlorpyrifos is a broad-spectrum organophosphate insecticide that can be used in soil treatments and as a wood preservative.
-It is effective against a variety of pests, including termites.
+People commonly use chlorpyrifos as a broad-spectrum organophosphate insecticide in soil treatments and as a wood preservative.
+Consequently, it effectively controls a variety of pests, including termites.

 Hexaflumuron

 Hexaflumuron is an insect growth regulator (IGR) that disrupts the development of termite larvae.
-It is often used in termite bait systems to prevent termite colonies from growing.
+Often it is in termite bait systems to prevent the growth of termite colonies.

-We can guide safety measures to protect both people and the environment during and after the treatment process.
+Leveraging our knowledge, we can guide appropriate safety practices to safeguard both humans and the environment amid and following the treatment process.